 Livio has a Bachelor of Science in Mechanical Engineering from Queen’s University (2003) and a Master of Engineering with a collaborative in Environmental Studies (School of Environment) from the University of Toronto (2013).

 Livio is the CEO and Engineering Manager of Internat Energy Solutions Canada for its offices in Toronto and Calgary.
 Over the past seven years, Livio has acted as the lead verifier at IESC as they achieved their ANSI accredited in GHG verification allowing them to work in the regulated carbon industry of North America.
 Livio is also very active in IESC’s marquee engineering projects and has built a strong organization that has gained experience over the last decade in building sciences and renewable energy development.
 He has worked with diverse stakeholders in private sector, government organizations as well as non for profit entities.
 He is a Professional Engineer (P.Eng.) in the province of Ontario and in the province of Alberta and is also certified as an Energy Manager.

-Jelena is a Ryerson University Master of Building Science candidate and has earned a Bachelor of Environmental Studies, Honours Co-operative Planning, with an Urban Design Specialization, from the University of Waterloo.
+Jelena is a Ryerson University Master of Building Science graduate and has earned a Bachelor of Environmental Studies, Honours Co-operative Planning, with an Urban Design Specialization, from the University of Waterloo.
 She is a Passive House Institute of the United States [PHIUS] Certified Passive House Consultant [CPHC].
 Her master’s research focused on evaluating the City of Toronto’s Avenues and Mid-Rise Buildings Study, to determine the impact Performance Standards have on solar energy generation potential and to quantify the energy generation potential using solar photovoltaic technology along Eglinton Avenue West, at Bathurst Street.